 The current dollar quarterly and monthly estimates for most PCE categories are prepared by using indicator series to extrapolate from the annual estimates.
 Most goods categories are estimated by the retail control method using data on retail sales from the monthly retail trade survey (MRTS).
-The rest of the goods categories are estimated using other indicator series.
+14 The rest of the goods categories are estimated using other indicator series.

-For services categories for which source data are not available to prepare an indicator series, the current estimates are extrapolated based on trends and on judgment by BEA analysts.
-In general, the real-dollar series for these categories are extrapolated using the rate of change in population and a projected rate of change in real per capita
+For many services categories, the indicator series are based on data from the Census Bureau's quarterly services survey.
+For the remaining categories, the current estimates are extrapolated based on other source data or on judgmental trends.
+In general, the real-dollar series for these categories are extrapolated using the rate of change in

-12 See Clinton P. McCully and Steven Payson, "Preview of the 2009 Comprehensive Revision of the NIPAs: Statistical Changes," Survey 89 (May 2009): 9.
+13 See Clinton P. McCully and Steven Payson, "Preview of the 2009 Comprehensive Revision of the NIPAs: Statistical Changes," Survey 89 (May 2009): 9.